tcosmo/simcqca/README.md

 6. `make`
 7. You are good to go!
 Look at the examples and controls to get started!

+Building `simcqca` has been tested on Linux and Mac OS, if it doesn't work for you please feel free to open an [issue](https://github.com/tcosmo/simcqca/issues).

 # Examples
+<a href="examples"></a>
 - `./simcqca --line 10001010111000110000000000001111111111111111110001111111111111111111001`
 - `./simcqca --col 12210000100011100110111112000`